tannerchung/claimsiq_platform/DOCUMENTATION_INDEX.md

 When you see these patterns, jump to:

-- "How do I start coding?" â†’ AGENTS.md
+- "How do I start coding?" â†' AGENTS.md
-- "Where does this file go?" â†’ STRUCTURE.md
+- "Where does this file go?" â†' STRUCTURE.md
-- "Why did we choose Reflex?" â†’ TECH.md
+- "Why did we choose Reflex?" â†' TECH.md
-- "What's the user flow?" â†’ PRODUCT.md
+- "What's the user flow?" â†' PRODUCT.md
-- "What's the acceptance criteria?" â†’ REQUIREMENTS.md
+- "What's the acceptance criteria?" â†' REQUIREMENTS.md
-- "What do I say in the demo?" â†’ PRESENTATION_PREP.md
+- "What do I say in the demo?" â†' PRESENTATION_PREP.md
-- "When is it due?" â†’ EXECUTIVE_SUMMARY_AND_PRD.md
+- "When is it due?" â†' EXECUTIVE_SUMMARY_AND_PRD.md
-- "How do I run it?" â†’ README.md
+- "How do I run it?" â†' README.md
+- "How do I work with Plotly charts?" â†' UI_PHASE2_COMPLETE.md
+- "How do I implement filters?" â†' UI_PHASE3_COMPLETE.md
+- "How do I set up dark mode?" â†' UI_PHASE3_COMPLETE.md
+- "What's in the design system?" â†' UI_PHASE1_COMPLETE.md
+- "Why won't it deploy on Replit?" â†' REPLIT_TROUBLESHOOTING.md
+- "How do I add a sitemap?" â†' SITEMAP_CONFIGURATION.md

 ---